UBS says accepts resignation of new Barclays CEO Staley

-ZURICH (Reuters) - UBS UBSG.VX said on Wednesday it had accepted Jes Staley’s resignation from his functions with the Swiss bank after he was appointed the new chief executive of Barclays Plc (BARC.L).
+ZURICH, Oct 28 (Reuters) - UBS said on Wednesday it had accepted Jes Staley’s resignation from his functions with the Swiss bank after he was appointed the new chief executive of Barclays Plc.

-Staley was elected to UBS’s board at its 2015 annualshareholder meeting in May and was a member of the human resources and compensation committee as well as the risk committee, UBS said in a statement.
+Staley was elected to UBS’s board at its 2015 annual shareholder meeting in May and was a member of the human resources and compensation committee as well as the risk committe, UBS said in a statement.

 The bank will announce at a later stage whether it will nominate additional candidates for election to its board at the next annual investor meeting, Zurich-based UBS said.